 Air Force Reserves

 Like the Army, the Air Force provides tuition assistance to support the achievement of professional goals.
-The funds are issued on a reimbursable basis to those reservists who receive a "C" or better.
+The funds are issued on a reimbursable basis to those reservists who receive a 2.0 for undergraduate degrees and a 3.0 for graduate degrees.
 You must request tuition assistance and receive approval in advance for your courses to qualify.
 Reservists receive 100 percent funding for graduate study up to $250 per semester hour or $166.66 per quarter hour, but no more than $4,500 per fiscal year.

 To be eligible, you must remain a member of the Reserve until after you receive your tuition assistance benefits.
 To do so, you may need to re-enlist and must submit your degree plan.
 If you have two or more years remaining before completing your graduate degree, you can also apply to participate in ROTC, the Reserve Officer Training Corps, which provides full scholarships to those selected for participation.
 Contact your local Army or Air Force office for answers to any additional questions you may have.

 Tiffany C. Wright has been writing since 2007.
 She is a business owner, interim CEO and author of "Solving the Capital Equation: Financing Solutions for Small Businesses."
 Wright has helped companies obtain more than $31 million in financing.
 She holds a master's degree in finance and entrepreneurial management from the Wharton School of the University of Pennsylvania.